LESLIE: And now we’ve got Kimberly in College Station, Texas with a leaking metal roof. Tell us what’s going on with this leaky roof.

 TOM: OK, look, let me make this real easy for you.
 You don’t seal a metal roof; you repair a metal roof.
 Metal roofs can last 100 years.
 So if any roofer is trying to sell you something in a can that he’s going to seal the roof with, that is a disaster waiting to happen, for a lot of reasons.

-First of all, it’s not the right way to fix it.
+First of all, it’s not the right way to fix a leaking metal roof.
 Secondly, it actually does more harm than good and here’s why: because when you seal a roof with tar – a metal roof with tar – water still gets in; it gets under the tar and then it quickly rusts the roof away.
 If you have a roof that is cracked or has rusted out in a piece of area, then you repair those; you don’t tar over them like you might, say, an asphalt roof.

 So, that’s – what you need to do is to find a roofer who is a craftsman.
 And I realize that that’s easier said than done.
 But if you find a roofer that’s a craftsman that really has experience with metal roofs and doesn’t just know how to tear one off – that doesn’t count as experience with a metal roof which, unfortunately, many will just say, “Oh, we’ll tear it off and do something else.”